libgdx/packr/README.md

 packr
 =====

-Packages your JAR, assets and a JVM for distribution on Windows, Linux and Mac OS X. Packr is most suitable for GUI applications.
+Packages your JAR, assets and a JVM for distribution on Windows (ZIP), Linux (ZIP) and Mac OS X (.app), adding a native executable file to make it appear like the app is a native app.
+Packr is most suitable for GUI applications.

 Usage
 =====